 - Modules at Levels 3 and 4 are strongly influenced by the Department's research strengths and provide opportunities for students to specialise in some areas.
 They lay the foundation for research in physics and related sciences.

 - Efforts to engage the students with recent research results at all levels of teaching.
 For example, a lecturer might use a recently-published (or even forthcoming) research paper as the basis of an exploration of a particular physical concept during a lecture.
+The Level 3 computing project typically aims to reproduce and then extend the results of a classic research paper.

 - The Level 4 project offers the opportunity to carry out an extended scientific investigation on a topic at (or close to) the forefront of the discipline.